 As Client Director, I lead projects internally and externally, with a focus on understanding and interpreting our clients’ business challenges and how these can be solved through design.
 I have a thorough understanding of the creative process and a strong intuition when it comes to cultural nuances and how those translate visually.

 I studied Design Management at Parsons, so it’s safe to say this role is my dream job!
 I’m a firm believer in the power of design to drive innovation and I love nurturing ideas that lead to beautiful and intelligent designs.

-With a degree in Graphic Design and 7 years experience in business development, I bring a mix of creativity and business acumen to Pearlfisher.
-Quick to anticipate the ambitions of our clients, I match this with the unique offerings of our 3 Studios.
+With a background rooted in design and 10 years experience in business development, I bring a mix of creativity and business acumen to Pearlfisher.

 I am responsible for developing the Pearlfisher brand, ensuring the world knows about our four Studios, our unique approach to design and our world class thought leadership.

 With a leading agency background, I am an advocate of design’s impact and its emotional, aesthetic and commercial power.
 For that reason, I’m passionate about sharing Pearlfisher’s stories and exceptional creative work with our key audiences across our channels including media communications, events and social media.

 I’m curious by nature and when I’m not planning my next foreign adventure, I like to get creative in the kitchen or discover new restaurants.